Split Pigeon Peas

 Seasonality

-Available throughout the year as a dried legume; fresh pigeon peas peak during harvest
+Available throughout the year in dried form; fresh pigeon peas available August-December in tropical regions

 Best Months